deephaven/barrage/docs/Concepts.md

 To effectively communicate changes to rows of a table, we need a way to consistently and uniquely identify them.
-Additionally, our operations often depend on input ordering or output ordering.
-Thus, we map rows for a given table to the range `[0, Long.MAX_VALUE]`.
-Adjacent rows are not guaranteed to be adjacent in key-space.
-In fact, this mapping can change without any of the data in the row changing.
+Additionally, our operations often are dependent on ordering of the parent table and/or produce a well-defined output ordering.
+Keyspace can be thought of as a set of ordered longs (non-negative and no larger than `2^63-1`).
+As the table ticks, rows are added, removed, or even shifted within the keyspace.
+See the "Update Model" section below for more information on how a keyspace may change over time.

 Position Space
 --------------

 If a table has `n` rows then it has a position space of `[0, n)`.
 This is an alternative naming for the rows in the table.
-However, which row is the ith row depends on the context and current state of the table.
-The function `i => key_i` for i in `[0, n)` maps from positon space to key space.
+However, which row is the `i`th row depends on the context and current state of the table.

+For example, let table T be defined by the set of rows with keys `[0, 9], [100, 109], and [180, 189]`.
+In position space you can identify this set as `[0, 29]`.
+Suppose that table T ticks and now is defined by the set of rows with keys `[0, 9], [100, 109], and [310, 319]`.
+This is still identified in position space as `[0, 29]`, however the 30th position-space element now refers to key `319` instead of key `189`.

 Viewport
 --------